Call InOut Labs Today

 Short-term effects of opioid abuse—clouded mental functioning, nausea, and drowsiness—have clear implications and impact on the workplace.
 However, the longer-term threats to overall health and addiction have an even greater potential to create problems for the employee, his family, co-workers and the employer.

-That is because the opiate addict’s, especially the heroin addict’s, primary focus in life becomes acquiring and using the drug.
-The most obvious concerns are job-related mistakes, medical costs and inappropriate behavior.
+That is because a person with an opioid use disorder—especially someone using heroin—often becomes primarily focused on acquiring and using the drug.
+The most obvious concerns are job-related mistakes, increased medical costs, and inappropriate behavior.

 How Do You Conduct an Opioids Drug Test?